mastodon/documentation/content/en/user/contacts.md

 ---
 title: More settings
-description: Invite new users, sort through your contacts, and secure your account.
+summary: Invite new users, sort through your contacts, and secure your account.
 menu:
   docs:
     weight: 80